TeMeta/Dataset-JSON_hackathon/README.md

 * [Dataset-JSON](https://wiki.cdisc.org/display/DSJSONHACK) is a new format being designed for a more interoperable way to communicate clinical data.
 * [JSON-LD](https://www.w3.org/TR/json-ld11/) may be able to complete the picture.

-**By imagining Dataset-JSON as the compacted form of a JSON-LD graph, a single machine-readable reference included in the Dataset-JSON can provide a complete description of the transfer.**
+**By imagining Dataset-JSON as the compacted form of a JSON-LD graph, a single machine-readable reference included in the Dataset-JSON provides a complete description of the meaning behind the data in your transfer**

 ```js
 "@context": "https://mdr.cdisc.org/transfer_104ab4/define_BS1234_v2#"
 ```

-The referenced address would be the Define (or a transfer manifest referencing the Define) in the form of a JSON-LD, contextualising the Dataset-JSON contents into ODMv2 graph form
+The referenced address would be the [Define](#define) (or a transfer manifest referencing the Define) in the form of a JSON-LD, contextualising the Dataset-JSON contents into ODMv2 graph form

-By changing the format of Define from XML to JSON-LD context & graph, the Define is served as a common spec that can be referenced *explicitly* from Dataset-JSON (as opposed to *implicitly* via `metadataVersionOID`)
+By changing the format of [Define](#define) from XML to JSON-LD context & graph, the Define is served as a common spec that can be referenced *explicitly* from Dataset-JSON (as opposed to *implicitly* via `metadataVersionOID`)

-### Dataset-JSON can reference Define via a explicit reference to your transfer manifest (using JSON-LD)
+### Dataset-JSON can reference [Define](#define) via a explicit reference to your transfer manifest (using JSON-LD)
 ![Video showing Dataset-JSON referencing Define explicitly via a manifest](images/manifest.gif)

 Have your cake and eat it!
 Simple streamable datasets for transport, linked explicitly to a single source of truth.
 A complete metadata picture that allows the data to be queried and exported as a graph